 Locally called Pura Lempuyang Luhu is one of the oldest and one of the highly regarded temples of Bali.
 Also called “The Gateway to Heaven”, it is located in the slope of Mount Lempuyang, almost 600 metres above sea level.
 Get the best views while climbing a steep staircase of over 1,700 steps and experience unforgettable sunrise lighting up the sky with Mount Agung sitting prominently in the backdrop.

-This 11th-century temple is also known as Pura Gunung Kawi.
+This 11th-century temple’s another name is Pura Gunung Kawi.
 It is located at the bottom of a lush river valley running through the little town of Tampaksiring.
 One of the Bali’s most unique archaeological sites comprises of a collection of ancient ‘Candi’ or shrine reliefs carved into the face of a rock cliff.

 While the main site overlooks the sacred Pakerisan River, the temple’s courtyard features old Hindu shrines in a more contemporary architectural style.